2019 Annual Symposium on Children's Grief

 The Symposium is held in a different city in the United States each year to give professionals from around the country the opportunity to attend.
 Conference fees are kept low to accommodate all income levels for individuals and organizations.
 Scholarships are offered to those individuals and programs in need of financial assistance to attend.

 The symposium offers varied Workshops on topics important to children's grief issues, program development, non-profit administration, activities, fundraising and grief support models, to name a few.
 Never been to a symposium?
-Take a look at the 2018 Symposium Course Catalog to get an idea of the kind of workshops offered.
-The 2019 Symposium Course Catalog will be available in Februsary 2019.
+Download the 2019 Symposium Breakout sessions to read more about of the breakout workshops offered

 *Deadline to Register is May 15, 2019

 If you are unable to attend the symposium and wish to send a substitute, please provide the substitute’s name and contact information to the NAGC as soon as possible.
 If no substitute is available, cancellations are subject to a $25 cancellation fee and refunded as follows: